 - 36 An entity shall present a complete set of financial statements (including comparative information) at least annually.
-When an entity changes the end of its reporting period and presents financial statements for a period longer or shorter than one year, an entity shall disclose, in addition to the period covered by the financial statements: - (a) the reason for using a longer or shorter period, and - (b) the fact that amounts presented in the financial statements are not entirely comparable. - 37 [Refer Appendix 1]
+When an entity changes the end of its reporting period and presents financial statements for a period longer or shorter than one year, an entity shall disclose, in addition to the period covered by the financial statements: - (a) the reason for using a longer or shorter period, and - (b) the fact that amounts presented in the financial statements are not entirely comparable. - 37 Normally, an entity consistently prepares financial statements for a one-year period.
+However, for practical reasons, some entities prefer to report, for example, for a 52-week period.
+This Standard does not preclude this practice.